CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 With Windows and Mac we recommend the software [CyberDuck](https://cyberduck.io/).
 See the [list of functions](#cyberduck-functions) CyberDuck offers for data management.

-!!! note
+The instructions below describe how to open a Swift protocol based Cybeduck conneition to Allas.
+With this setup Cybeduck is compatible with _rclone_, _swift_ and _a_tools_ but not with the s3cmd that is based on S3 protocol.
+For more information, see
-    Please note that a directory uploaded with CyberDuck may not be downloadable with one command using some other client software with S3 protocol connection to Allas.
-For more information, see [directory object error](using_allas/directory_object_error.md).
+    [directory object error](using_allas/directory_object_error.md).

 1\.
 Install **CyberDuck**.